cefet-rj-dal/gstsm/README.md

 ### 1: Check name availability

-It is essencial to choose the right name and besides being short a couple of tests should be done to check if the name is available not only on cran but on the general internet.
+It is essential to choose the right name and besides being short a couple of tests should be done to check if the name is available not only on cran but on the general internet.